orueginren/alx-pre_course/0x01-git/README.md

-I just created a non empty file
+I just created a non empty file and made changes to it.